nicolodiamante/keyave/README.md

 ### Post-Download Steps

-**Directory Navigation & Script Execution**: Navigate to the root directory of the repository, and then execute the installation script using the following command:
+**Directory Navigation & Script Execution:** Navigate to the root directory of the repository, and then execute the installation script using the following command:

 ```shell
 source utils/install.zsh